AdobeDocs/launch-learn.en/help/consent/tutorial.md

 This Preference Details mixin contains fields for the [Consents & Preferences XDM data type](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=en#prerequisites) which will contain the consent preference data we send to Platform with the Platform Web SDK extension in our rule action.
 Currently, the only required properties to implement the Platform Consent Standard 2.0 are the collect value (val) and the metadata time value, highlighted above in red.

 Let’s create a data element for this data.
-Click on Data Elements and the blue Add Data Element button.
+Select Data Elements and the blue Add Data Element button.
 Let’s call this “xdm-consent 2.0” and using the Core extension, we’ll select a Custom Code type.
 You can enter or copy and paste the following data into the custom code editor window:

 ```js
 var dateString = new Date().toISOString();